NgoziOkekpolo/decode-labs-project-01-data-cleaning/README.md

-# E-Commerce Data Cleaning and Preparation (Excel)
+# E-Commerce Data Cleaning and Preparation Using Microsoft Excel

 ## Project Overview